jylanglois/certifications/SAP-C02/note.md

 Seamlessly extends AWS to devices so they can act locally on the data they generate, while still using the cloud for management, analytics, and durable storage

+### AWS IoT SiteWise

+Collect data and generate real time KPIS & metrics to make better data driven decision.
+It's store data as time series and allow to create dashboard to visualize live and historical data.